Ireland national rugby union team: Professional era and new stadium: 1995–2013

 The advent of the new Six Nations format coincided with this Irish resurgence.
-In 2001, Ireland finished second.
+In 2000, Ireland defeated France in Paris for the first time in decades, inspired by a hat-trick from 'wunderkind' Brian O'Driscoll, and in 2001, Ireland finished second overall.
 Eddie O'Sullivan took over as coach in November 2001 after Warren Gatland was sacked.

 The 2003 Six Nations Championship saw Ireland lose to England in the Grand Slam decider at Lansdowne Road, ending a home unbeaten run that stretched to 10 tests since September 2002.

 In the 2004 Six Nations, Ireland finished second overall and won the Triple Crown.
 In the 2005 Six Nations, Ireland finished in third place.

 In the 2006 Six Nations, Ireland won the Triple Crown for the second time in three years.
 In the last autumn international at Lansdowne Road, Ireland beat Australia 21–6.

 With the rebuilding of Lansdowne Road, a new venue was required.
 Croke Park, home of the Gaelic Athletic Association, hosted some games from 2007 to 2010.
 Ireland's 2008 Six Nations campaign included three losses.
 Eddie O'Sullivan resigned as Ireland coach and Declan Kidney was appointed.

 Ireland won the 2009 Six Nations Championship and Grand Slam, their first Six Nations win since 1985 and their first Grand Slam since 1948.
 After a draw against Australia and victories against Fiji and South Africa, Ireland ended 2009 unbeaten.

 In Ireland's final game of the 2010 Six Nations, and the last-ever game at Croke Park, Ireland lost to Scotland 20–23 and failed to win the Triple Crown.
 Ireland began their 2010 Autumn Tests with a 21–23 loss to South Africa, the first international at the new Aviva Stadium.

-2011 to present

 In the 2011 Six Nations Championship, Ireland lost 22–25 to France in the first Six Nations match to be played at the Aviva Stadium.
 During a 13–19 loss against Wales, Ireland's Ronan O'Gara became the first Irishman, and only the fifth player, to score 1,000 points.
 In Ireland's 24–8 win against England, Brian O'Driscoll scored his 25th try to set a new Six Nations record for tries scored.

 In their 2012 Six Nations Championship campaign Ireland finished third overall.
 Ireland's 2012 summer tour of New Zealand included a 22–19 loss, followed by a 60–0 thrashing, Ireland's heaviest ever defeat.

 The 2013 Six Nations Championship saw Ireland finish with one win, three losses, and one draw, including their first home loss to England in 10 years; and their first ever loss to Italy in the Six Nations.
-The IRFU declined to extend Declan Kidney's contract, and Joe Schmidt was announced as the new Ireland coach.